 KRAFTWERK Tour De France (1983)

-With a theme borrowed from Paul Hindemith’s ‘Heiter Bewegt – Sonate Für Flöte Und Klavier’ composed in 1936, an Emulator was used to synchronise voices and mechanical sounds to a marvellous electronic percussion pattern.
-‘Tour De France’ itself successfully reinforced KRAFTWERK’s credibility within Urban America.
-However, feeling left behind technologically in comparison to acts like THE ART OF NOISE, Ralf Hütter demanded their upcoming ‘Technopop’ album to be reworked with a Synclavier’; it was a move that ultimately stalled momentum at Kling Klang.
+Borrowed from Paul Hindemith’s ‘Heiter Bewegt – Sonate Für Flöte Und Klavier’ composed in 1936, an Emulator was used to synchronise voices and mechanical sounds to a marvellous electronic percussion pattern.
+‘Tour De France’ successfully reinforced KRAFTWERK’s credibility within Urban America.
+But feeling left behind in comparison to THE ART OF NOISE, Ralf Hütter demanded their upcoming ‘Technopop’ album to be reworked with a Synclavier’; it was a move that ultimately stalled momentum.

 Alternate 2003 version now available on the album ‘Tour De France Soundtracks’ via EMI Music